-High Court dismisses challenge to planning permission for a 1200 dwelling urban extension to Newton Abbot
+High Court dismisses planning permission challenge to Newton Abbot

 Date: 12 March 2021